-General intake screen design criteria for intakes located in tidal zones are outlined in the National Marine Fisheries Service (NMFS) documents: Fish Screening Criteria for Anadromous Salmonids for the Southwest Region (NMFS, 1997), and Anadromous Salmonid Passage Facility Design for the Northwest Region (NMFS, 2011); and in the California Department of Fish and Wildlife (CDFW) Exhibit "A" Department of Fish and Game Fish Screening Criteria (CDFW, 2000).
-Small variations exist between these three documents with respect to intake screen design in tidal areas, so the criteria listed below includes relevant criteria from all documents.
+General intake screen design criteria for intakes located in tidal zones are outlined in the National Marine Fisheries Service (NMFS) documents: Fish Screening Criteria for Anadromous Salmonids for the Southwest Region (NMFS, 1997), and Anadromous Salmonid Passage Facility Design for the Northwest Region (NMFS, 2011).
+Small variations exist between these two documents with respect to intake screen design in tidal areas, so the criteria listed below includes relevant criteria from both documents.
 Through consultation with the U.S. Fish and Wildlife Service (USFWS, 2022), it was determined that intake screens must meet the design criteria assuming the presence of anadromous salmonid fry and tidewater gobies.
-In addition to the USFWS recommended criteria, CDFW has provided guidance on design criteria assuming the presence of salmonids and longfin smelt, included below (Attachment 1).